 The human body is a fragile thing.
 It doesn’t matter how often you work-out, what kind of food you eat, or what kind of car you drive, we are all made of the same fragile exterior, skin.
-A very common injury that can happen to us, at work or home, is being burned.
-The American Burn Association reports over 40,000 hospitalizations every year due to burns.
+A very common injury that can happen to us at work or home is being burned.
+The American Burn Association reports over 40,000 hospitalizations every year to treat burns.

 Types of Burns

 Thermal – The most common type of burn, and probably the one most people associate with.
 This can happen 2 ways.

 - Physical contact is made with a hot surface, flame, explosion, or hot liquid.